electron/electron/docs/tutorial/quick-start.md

 - For Linux (Debian-based) : `sudo apt install rpm`
 - For other OS : Follow the official instructions depending your system

+1. Add a description to your `package.json` file, otherwise rpmbuild will fail.
+Blank description are not valid.
-1. Add Electron Forge as a development dependency of your app, and use its `import` command to set up Forge's scaffolding:
+2. Add Electron Forge as a development dependency of your app, and use its `import` command to set up Forge's scaffolding:

    ```sh npm2yarn